PabloRNC/djs-minigames/README.md

     playMoreThanOne: true, //if false each type of mini-game can only be played once at a time
     emitEvents: true, //if false the module will not emit any event
     defaultTimeout: 60000, //the default timeout of the module if in the minigames that require a timeout the timeout is not given it will replaced by this timeout in ms
-})
+    language: "EN" //the language that all the games will be.
+They can be in English or Spanish })

 ```